githubteacher/sep-26-everyone/README.md

-# Welcome to GitHub for Developers!
+# Welcome to GitHub for Everyone!

 ### Facilitators
 - On the Mic: